-337 direct jobs 112 indirect jobs, and 190 induced jobs
+337 direct jobs, 112 indirect jobs, and 190 induced jobs\\

-- See Appendix 2 (page 96) for a summary of estimation methods.
-Benefits are reported as totals over the operational period of the projects, also referred to as project lifetimes.
-Estimated benefits were based on original anticipated project outcomes and will be updated at the conclusion of the evaluation to reflect actual project outcomes. - " All GHG emissions are reported as metric tons carbon dioxide equivalent. - "All jobs are reported as full-time equivalent (FTE) and represent only jobs supported by TCC funding.
+- Project outputs presented here may reflect scope modifications to individual projects during the course of grant implementation.
+However, estimated outcomes and impacts have not been updated during the course of grant implementation and are still tied to the original anticipated project outputs. - " All GHG emissions are reported as metric tons carbon dioxide equivalent. - $^{""}$ All jobs are reported as full-time equivalent (FTE) and represent only jobs supported by TCC funding.